eclipse-openj9/openj9-omr/doc/Valgrind Memcheck API.md

 8. `VALGRIND_PRINTF(format, ...)` and `VALGRIND_PRINTF_BACKTRACE(format, ...)` - These requests print messages on valgrind terminal.
 We use them to  print request logs with stack trace.
 They are placed to debug internal integration of API.
 To enable them turn on `VALGRIND_REQUEST_LOGS` in MemcheckWrapper.

-## Using API from GC (internal use)

-All api requests are made using a wrapper file `MemcheckWrapper.cpp`.
-Refer `MemcheckWrapper.hpp`for more documentation.

 ## Different Ways of freeing objects in Valgrind.

 API request `VALGRIND_MEMPOOL_FREE(pool, addr)` requires us to have base address of object that we are attempting to free.
 GC keeps a record of the heap areas that are available or free.
 The GC is informed of the live objects during the marking phase of the GC in `MM_MarkingDelegate::scanRoots`, where all live objects are noted.
 The GC combines all unused memory into a "free list" which is used for future allocations.
 Proper Valgrind integration requires `VALGRIND_MEMPOOL_FREE` to be called on each object freed during a garbage collection, which is not something that the GC tracks